mkienbus/mkienbus/README.md

 In March, 2023, I started working as a pro bono developer with the [HUNTwallet](https://www.huntwallet.com/) team.
 I work primarily with TypeScript, Next.js, and custom CSS to complete ticket items.

+In November, 2023, I started as an intern for [NovaEdge Technology](https://www.novaedgeusa.com/).
+I'm helping build their site and user interface for an exciting new AI product utilizing TypeScript, Next.js, and Tailwind CSS.

 I also received my Bachelor's degree from Colorado State University in Sociology with a concentration in Criminal Justice in 2014, I am an Army Veteran, and I currently work in law enforcement.

 <!-- trophy case is not functioning right now